 With so many fantastic options for all-inclusive resorts in the Caribbean, putting together this ranking was not an easy task.
-It took us weeks of conversations with customers and hours of online research, triangulating websites such as CNN Travel, Travel + Leisure, and many others to finally choose our favorite all-inclusive resorts.
+It took us weeks of conversations with customers and hours of online research, triangulating websites such as US News Travel, Travel + Leisure, and many expert authorities to finally choose our favorite all-inclusive resorts in the Caribbean.

 We looked at several aspects during our research, such as: